-In the document “Regulations Governing Certification of Certain Institutions to Confer Degrees, Diplomas, and Certificates,” SCHEV further notes: “Emerging delivery methodologies may necessitate determining a unit of undergraduate … credit with non-time-based methods.
+In 8VAC41-30-10, “Regulations Governing Certification of Certain Institutions to Confer Degrees, Diplomas, and Certificates,” the Commonwealth of Virginia notes: “Emerging delivery methodologies may necessitate determining a unit of undergraduate … credit with non-time-based methods.
 These courses shall use demonstration of competency, demonstration of proficiency, or fulfillment of learning outcomes to ensure these courses are equivalent to traditionally delivered courses.”
 This is consistent with subsection (2) of the federal definition of the credit hour in 34 CFR 600.2 as amended.

 The Provost and deans are required to ensure that credit hours are awarded appropriately in accordance with this policy and federal guidelines.